 The reduction of the cost of storing and manipulating information has led organizations to capture increasing amounts of information about individual behavior.
-New trade-offs have emerged for parties involved with privacy-enhancing or intrusive technologies: individuals want to avoid the misuse of the information they pass along to others, but they also want to share enough information to achieve satisfactory interactions; organizations want to know more about the parties with which they interact, but they do not want to alienate them with policies deemed as intrusive.
+New trade-offs have emerged for parties involved with privacy-enhancing or intrusive technologies: individuals want to avoid the misuse of the information they pass along to others, but they also want to share enough information to achieve satisfactory interactions; organizations want to know more about the parties with whom they interact, but they do not want to alienate them with policies deemed as intrusive.
 Is there a “sweet” spot that satisfies the interests of all parties?
 Is there a combination of technological solutions, economic incentives, and legal safeguards that is acceptable for the individual and beneficial to society?

-Privacy is a complex and multi-faceted concept.
-This course combines technical, economic, legal, and policy perspectives to present a holistic view of its role and value in the digital age.
-It begins by comparing early definitions of privacy to the current information-focused debate.
+This course tries to address the above questions.
+In particular, the course begins by comparing early definitions of privacy to the current information-focused debate.
 It then focuses on:

-> Technological aspects of privacy (privacy concerns raised by new IT such as the Internet,
+- technological aspects of privacy (privacy concerns raised by new IT such as the Internet,

-- legal aspects (laissez-faire versus regulated approaches; US versus EU legal safeguards;
+- legal aspects (laissez-faire versus regulated approaches, US versus EU legal safeguards, …)

-- policy aspects (trade-offs between individual privacy rights and societal needs;
+- policy aspects (trade-offs between individual privacy rights and societal needs, …)